lambdastack/lambdastack/README.md

 ## Overview

+IMPORTANT - The latest version of LambdaStack is based of Epiphany, which I created in 2018, and being used by high-profile industries that require cross platform scalability and resiliency.
+There are a few areas and diagrams using the text Epiphany instead of LambdaStack for backwards compatibility (note - any broken links or diagrams due to this fork will be corrected).
+Going forward, LambdaStack will be addressing many industries and not just industrial Energy.
+Actually, LFEnergy (Linux Foundation Energy) should look at [Epiphany](https://github.com/epiphany-platform/epiphany) as their standard going forward.

 LambdaStack at its core is a full automation of Kubernetes and Docker plus additional builtin services/components like:

 - Kafka or RabbitMQ for high speed messaging/events